 Thank you for your interest in coming to Liberia.
 Our projects in Liberia are making lasting improvements in people’s lives and we are sure your experience will do the same for you.

 Please read this handbook carefully, as it covers a lot of important information that can help make your experience in Liberia a good one.
 The following factors will affect your experience in a positive manner:

-• A willingness to put expectations on hold and “go with the flow”, a sense of humour, a sense of humility and an attitude of openness and curiosity.
+A willingness to put expectations on hold and “go with the flow”, a sense of humour, a sense of humility and an attitude of openness and curiosity.

 Conversely, there are things that work against you: